FlipsideCrypto/sdk/js/README.md

-# Flipside Crypto Core JS SDK
+# Flipside Crypto Velocity JS SDK

-gm frens, you've found yourself at the Flipside Crypto core javascript/typescript sdk.
+gm frens, you've found yourself at the Flipside Crypto Velocity javascript/typescript sdk.
 <br>
 <br>
 This SDK let's you access all the query awesomeness of [FlipsideCrypto's Velocity product](https://app.flipsidecrypto.com) programmatically.
 Any data found in [Velocity](https://app.flipsidecrypto.com) you can query with this SDK.